rlp81/Minecraft-Manager/README.md

 # PLEASE NOTE!
 **This program was programmed in linux.
-Some changes may need to made.**
+Some changes may need to be made.**

 # Minecraft-Manager
 A Discord bot that can control minecraft servers